mediacloud/backend/doc/api_2_0_spec/api_2_0_spec.md

 *Note:* the full list of media are not shown for space reasons.

-After looking at this output, the user decides that she is interested in the "Political Blogs" set with `media_id = 7125`.
+After looking at this output, the user decides that she is interested in the "Political Blogs" set with `media_sets_id = 7125`.

 ### Make a request for the word counts based on `media_sets_id`, sentence text and date range